philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 ### Behavior and Validation

 * The payload is fully validated before anything is written, so a malformed entry cannot leave a partially-imported table.
 Each entry must have a valid 64-character hex `tokenHash` and a non-empty `replacement`.
+* **The export must come from a deployment sharing this one's `PHILTER_ENCRYPTION_KEY`.** Token hashes are keyed (see [Export](#export-a-contexts-mapping-table)), and a hash from a differently-keyed deployment is indistinguishable from a valid one: it will import successfully and then never match during redaction.
+Importing between contexts or accounts within one deployment is unaffected.
 * Imported entries start with a read count of zero.
 As with normal redaction, imports honor the context's `MAX_CONTEXT_SIZE` and may evict least-read entries when the context is full.

 Returns `200 OK` with a summary, `400 Bad Request` for an invalid `on_conflict` value or malformed payload, and `404 Not Found` if the context does not exist or the caller is not authorized to access it.